SimonHFrost/resume/resume.md

 Work Experience
 -

-*  Oct 2014 - Present: **Blacklane GmbH** - **Berlin**
+*  Feb 2016 - Present: **Number26** - **Berlin**

 	Frontend Developer
+	- Javascript, Backbone, AWS
+	- Banking but better

+	At Number26 I developed features and fixed bugs for the web application which served around 30,000 page views a day.
+Additionally there was a strong focus in improving code quality and tooling, as the project changed from outsourced development to being managed inhouse.

+	The features I worked on included a bank account switching service, a transaction screen redesign, and overdraft functionality.

+	I worked with Kanban in feature teams which contained web developers, product managers, designers, mobile developers, and backend developers.

+*  Oct 2014 - Jan 2016: **Blacklane** - **Berlin**

+    Frontend Developer
-    - Javascript, HAML, SASS, Ruby on Rails, Gulp, Browserify
+    - Javascript, AngularJS, Ruby on Rails, Gulp, HAML, SASS
     - Your Proffesional Driver

-	Shortly after I joined the second version of the website was deployed where I helped with final changes related to design and functionality in AngularJS and Rails.
-Afterwards I continued to make improvements and reinforcements to booking, ride overview listings, ratings, and other static pages.
+	At Blacklane I assisted with the release of the second version of the website which served over 5000 page views a day.
+Afterwards I continued to make improvements related to booking, ride listings, ride ratings, and other static marketing related pages.

-	More recently I worked on the corporate portal which provided a set of features and pages aimed at customers that booked rides at a higher capacity.
+	The main feature set I worked on was a corporate portal which provided features targed towards enterprise customers that booked rides at a higher capacity.
 This required constant collaboration with product managers, UX, and other developers.

 &nbsp;